-Accordingly, students are expected to enroll and complete one course per session at the graduate level or two courses per session at the undergraduate level to maintain their scheduled award.
-Students are also expected to remain enrolled for three consecutive (non-overlapping) sessions, which coincides with the 36-week academic year and loan period (for students receiving Direct Loans).
-Unauthorized breaks in enrollment may result in the loss of federal financial aid eligibility and/or having to return funds if funds have already been disbursed.
+Students are also expected to remain enrolled in three consecutive (non-overlapping) sessions, which coincides with the 36-week academic year and loan period (for students receiving Direct Loans).
+Any breaks in enrollment may result in the loss of federal financial aid eligibility, delay of subsequent disbursements, and/or having funds returned if funds have already been disbursed.